-DDW provides guidance documents and a template to assist small water systems in California to complete their required CCRs.
-The files listed will assist small water systems in completing the required notification to small water system customers and water users:
+The files listed below will assist small water systems in preparing their CCRs and completing the required notification to small water system customers and water users:

-Translations of the CCR are provided below in Spanish and Hmong, for use by water systems.
-Regulations require all CCRs to specify where residents may obtain a Spanish translation or assistance in Spanish, as well as in other languages where non-English speaking groups exceed 1,000 residents or make up 10% of the residents in a community.
+Regulations require all CCRs to specify where residents may obtain a Spanish translation or assistance in Spanish, as well as in other languages where non-English speaking groups exceed 1,000 residents or 10 percent of the residents in a community.
 Please refer to Appendix H in the CCR Preparation Documents for additional information.

 Electronic delivery of the CCR is allowed.
 Guidance on delivery methods and examples are provided below.

-- eCCR Delivery Method Examples (Word) – These examples are for 2012.
-Your eCCR for 2017 will need to be updated appropriately.
+- Appendix A: Examples of Delivery Methods for eCCR (Word) – These examples are for the 2012 CCR.
+Your eCCR will need to be updated accordingly.

 Information for Customers

 Readers interested in finding out more about the quality of their drinking water should refer to their water systems' annual CCRs.

 Many CCRs for California water systems are also available on the US EPA's website.

 Division of Drinking Water